simons-public/protonfixes/README.md

 ### Requirements
 If you want to be able to use fixes with winetricks it must be installed and be in your $PATH.
 Fixes that do not use winetricks will still work without winetricks being installed.

+*Winetricks can take a long time to load*

+If you want to use a win32 (32bit) prefix, you need to have wine installed and be in your $PATH.
+Currently creating a 32bit prefix with Proton wine doesn't work because wineserver is already running by the time `user_settings.py` is loaded.

 ### Install from PIP
 ```
 # sudo pip install protonfixes